lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_02/Exercise_02.md

 ## Goal

-The goal of this exercise is to create a new data model in the IoT Service cockpit, to onboard a new device and a new sensor with SAP Gateway Cloud using MQTT protocol, to send data with Paho MQTT Client and finally to consume them via IoT Services Cockpit and APIs
+The goal of this exercise is to create a new data model in the IoT Service cockpit, to onboard a new device and a new sensor with SAP Gateway Cloud using REST protocol, to send data with Paho REST Client and finally to consume them via IoT Services Cockpit and APIs